-The management fees set out in the "Portfolio Specific Information - Management and Performance Fees" section of the relevant Supplement in respect of each Class of Shares shall be calculated by the Administrator and accrue pro-rata at each Valuation Point and be payable monthly in arrears at a rate of 1/12 of the rate set out in the "Portfolio Specific Information - Management and Performance Fees" section of the relevant Supplement in respect of each Class of Shares as applied on the average Net Asset Value of such Class of Shares for the relevant month.
+The management fees set out in the "Portfolio Specific Information-Management and Performance Fees" section of the relevant Supplement in respect of each Class of Shares shall be calculated by the Administrator and accrue pro-rata at each Valuation Point and be payable monthly in arrears at a rate of 1/12 of the rate set out in the "Portfolio Specific Information-Management and Performance Fees" section of the relevant Supplement in respect of each Class of Shares as applied on the average Net Asset Value of such Class of Shares for the relevant month.

 The Manager shall be entitled to the performance fees in respect of the various Share Class types as outlined for each Portfolio in the relevant Supplement.
 These fees will be payable out of the assets of the relevant Portfolio.
 Investors should refer to the Naming Convention in the "Important Information" section of this Prospectus where a breakdown is provided of the Share Class types.
-Share Classes with an "E" designation are equalisation Share Classes.
 Share Classes with an "L" designation are LIBOR benchmark Share Classes.
 Share Classes with an "M" designation are market/index benchmark Share Classes.
-Share Classes with an "N" designation are non-benchmarked Share Classes.
-Details of the manner by which performance fees are calculated is set out in more detail below:
+Details of the manner by which performance fees are calculated is set out in more detail below.